Alas, best-laid plans are often like backs. They can get wrenched awfully easily.

 Chavez received the shot from Dr. Mark Rubin of the Arizona Center for Pain Relief on Friday morning and did not return a call seeking comment.
 The injection, Sayles said, was "not to mask" the pain but rather to "quiet inflammation" in the back area.
 In October, Chavez had back surgery similar to the one received last spring by former A's center fielder Mark Kotsay.

 Chavez had been participating in his own program this spring, taking grounders and facing live pitching.
 He was scheduled to begin playing in Cactus League games next week.
-But Sayles said Chavez had been complaining of gradually increasing stiffness, and when it didn't subside, the team decided to curtail his activity.

 "It's not normal," Sayles said.
 "It's not the way things go usually.
 I don't think you want to have back surgery, and then need an epidural (31/2) months later."